 The outcome of the analysis is an agreed retention model that consists of rules related to collection usage, age, subjects, access, holdings overlap within the group, availability of digital copies, and when feasible the levels of overlap regionally and nationally.
 The Eastern Academic Scholars’ Trust (EAST) has gone through a series of collection analyses looking at both monographs and serials/journals.

-Further information on the specific methodology of EAST’s collection analyses is detailed in the Process section and a number of the Member Resources are also focused on aspects of collection analysis.
+Further information on the specific methodology of EAST’s collection analyses is detailed in the Monograph Collection Analysis and Serials & Journals Process and Results sections and a number of the Member Resources are also focused on aspects of collection analysis.

-Libraries interested in joining EAST and participating in a collection analysis project should please contact the EAST Project Director Susan Stearns (firstname.lastname@example.org).
+Libraries interested in joining EAST and participating in a collection analysis project should please contact the EAST Program Director Susan Stearns (email@example.com).